w-hat/ember-whatbars/README.md

 ### Other Details

-If you know the content will never change, you may prefer the `what-bars-static` component:
+If the content will not change, you may prefer the `what-bars-static` component:

 ```hbs
 {{#if content}}